fazalmajid/temboz/README.md

 ## Features

 * Two-column user interface for better readability and information density.
 Automatic reflow using CSS.
-* Information Hunter-gatherer user interface: items flagged with a “Thumbs down” disappear immediately off the screen (using Dynamic HTML), making room for new articles.
+* Information Hunter-gatherer user interface: items flagged with a "Thumbs down" disappear immediately off the screen (using Dynamic HTML), making room for new articles.
 * Extensive filtering capabilities:
   * By keyword or phrase
   * By tag
   * using Python expressions
 * Ratings system for articles
-* Share articles you flagged as “Thumbs Up” via Facebook or as an Atom feed
+* Share articles you flagged as "Thumbs Up" via Facebook or as an Atom feed
 * Built-in web server.
 * Ad filtering
 * Multithreaded, download feeds in parallel.